Axia-Tech/AXIA-wiki/docs/general/claims.md

 Click on "I Agree" and then "Sign and Submit" to make your free attest transaction.
-When the transaction is included in the block, you will see a green success box appear in the upper right corner and the DOT will be in your account.
+When the transaction is included in the block, you will see a green success box appear in the upper right corner and the SOLAR will be in your account.

 ![claim-attest-5](../assets/new-claims/new-attest-5.jpg)